goseekwhy/JointConstrainedLearning/README.md

 # Joint Constrained Learning for Event-Event Relation Extraction

-This is the repository for the resources in EMNLP 2020 Paper "Joint Constrained Learning for Event-Event Relation Extraction".
+This is the repository for the resources in EMNLP 2020 Paper "Joint Constrained Learning for Event-Event Relation Extraction" (https://www.aclweb.org/anthology/2020.emnlp-main.51/).
 This repository contains the source code and datasets used in our paper.

 ## Abstract